-My children fell asleep in the early afternoon because it was the night time in Japan, and they woke up a night and stayed up all night!
+My children fell asleep in the early afternoon because it was night time in Japan, and they woke up at night and stayed up all night!

-Since I could sleep well on the flight, it was terrible that they interrupted my sleep every day.
+Since I was able to sleep well on the flight, it was terrible that they interrupted my sleep every day.

-I had to take a nap every day to compensate the lack of sleep.
+I had to take a nap every day to compensate for the lack of sleep.

-I would like to write about what I was surprised with the differences between the US and Japan in the US after I started living here.
+I would like to write about what differences I was surprised by between the US and Japan, after I started living here.

-When I went shopping to the supermarket, I was confused the differences of unit.
+When I went shopping at the supermarket, I was confused the different units of mesure.